Alumna Success Story, Summer Bottomley

 Summer credits her many mentors for helping her along the way, including Assistant Professor Jackie Madden and David Antol, Coordinator for Applied Technology Programs in Harford’s Additive Manufacturing program.
 She’s currently seeking to further her education in biomedical engineering with a track in biomaterials and tissue engineering, specifically for 3D bio-printing.
 Because the field is new and narrow, her search for the right college or university is a daunting task.

 Summer’s ultimate goal for her career lies in the bioprinting and medical fields.
 She hopes to one day develop groundbreaking techniques that will someday help critically ill patients.
 “I would recommend Harford if someone else was in a similar situation – interested in a certain degree but not sure how to start their journey,” says Summer.
 “I was truly surprised at what I was able to accomplish outside of the classroom as well.
-There’s a certain reputation when it comes to community colleges that they are underrated, but HCC is expanding its available opportunities to its students.
+There’s a certain reputation when it comes to community colleges that they are underrated, but Harford is expanding its available opportunities to its students.
 Try your best every day to show up and put effort into what you’re doing because you never know what you will take away from the experience.”

 Alumna Success Story, Summer Bottomley